developervijay7/laravel-quickstart/README.md

 ## Contributing

 Thank you for considering contributing to the Laravel Quick-Start project!
-Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to James L Masi at [jameslmasi27@gmail.com](mailto:jameslmasi27@gmail.com).
+Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Vijay Goswami at [hexpit@gmail.com](mailto:hexpit@gmail.com).

 ## License

-The Laravel framework is open-sourced software licensed under the  [MIT license](https://opensource.org/licenses/MIT).
+The Laravel-QuickStart is open-sourced software licensed under the  [MIT license](https://opensource.org/licenses/MIT).